emmercm/www/src/blog/starting-a-metalsmith-project.md

 </html>
 ```

-For a final directory structure of:
+And a directory tree looking like:

 ```text
 /